-Courses Offered Through the Office of Pre-Professional Health Studies
+Courses Offered Through the Office of Pre-Health & Pre-Law Studies

 PPHS 1000 - Foundations of Medicine is a one-credit hour lecture-based course designed especially for first year students to provide them with an overview of the pre-professional studies, the preparation for professional health school admission and the medical profession.
 Throughout the course, the class will explore a continual self-evaluation of personal motivation to enter into the health profession, medical school admission requirements and procedures, the academic coursework at both the undergraduate and professional school levels, the residency training of the physician, the typical routines of a medical practice and other issues affecting the training of a medical doctor.
 This course is offered in the spring semester.